 However, it’s worth mentioning that these cleaning tools aren’t exactly durable.
 They’ll last for several months with careful use, but over time, the brush’s bristles will fall off, and the mop pad will need to be replaced frequently.

 The one thing users have complained about constantly is the amount of noise the MC1275 produces.
 Granted, steam cleaners are notorious for being loud, but the MC1275 takes it to another level.
 It’s not deafening, but when used in cramped spaces like auto interiors, prepare for the worst.Related McCulloch Steam Cleaner Articles

 McCulloch MC1230 Steam Cleaner

 McCulloch MC1385 Steam Cleaner

 Verdict: Is the McCulloch MC1275 Any Good?

 Is the McCulloch MC1275 the best steam cleaner out there?
 Not by a long shot, but neither is it the worst.
-At best, it’s decent which, considering its affordable price tag, is good enough.
+At best, it’s decent considering its affordable price tag, is good enough.
 It’s great for all types of stains on practically any surface, but its wait-to-work ratio is more than a tad annoying.
-Overall, it doesn’t disappoint, but just don’t expect any miracles.
+Overall, it doesn’t disappoint but don’t expect any miracles.